 Avalon's primary business segment, the waste management services segment, provides hazardous and nonhazardous waste brokerage and management services, captive landfill management services and salt water injection well operations.
-The golf and related operations segment includes the operation and management of four golf courses and related country clubs and facilities, a hotel and its associated resort amenities, and a multipurpose recreation center, center and a travel agency.
+The golf and related operations segment includes the operation and management of four golf courses and related country clubs and facilities, a hotel and its associated resort amenities and a multipurpose recreation center.

-Performance in the first second quarter of 2023 compared with the first second quarter of 2022
+Performance in the third quarter of 2023 compared with the third quarter of 2022